This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 For the most part, you’d prepare an Angus and a Wagyu cut the same way you normally would, but there is one difference worth pointing out.

-Since there is such a high amount of intramuscular fat marbling content in Wagyu, it takes a lot for this type of beef to dry out.
+Since there is such a high amount of intramuscular fat marbling content in Wagyu, it’s almost impossible for this type of beef to dry out.
 It’s not uncommon for a little bit of extra heat to be necessary when cooking a Wagyu, especially if you’re searing a steak.

 So with that in mind, all things equal, you should probably turn up the heat a tiny bit when cooking Wagyu beef compared to if you were cooking a similar cut of Angus beef.